chaereeP/ATM/README.md

 - Test card insertion
 - Test invalid pin handling
 - Test invalid account selection
+- Test invalid behavior when no account is selected
+- Test invalid behavior when no PIN is inserted
 - Test invalid deposit and withdraw amount